Capital (radio network): Help a Capital Child

 The Capital London charity Help a London Child was founded in 1975 by Richard Attenborough CBE.
 It is a grant-giving charity which means that twice a year, the charity provides practical and lasting support to groups working with thousands of youngsters aged 18 and under.

 In the first year, £8,000 was raised and grants given to 10 charities in Camden.
 Since its formation, the charity has raised in excess of £22 million in the London area and awarded grants to areas of great need, directly helping over 1.4 million children and young people.

 Grants are awarded to refuge and homelessness projects, support groups for children and young people with a disability, special need or an illness, as well as a range of sports, music, drama and leisure activities, holiday play schemes and residential breaks in the UK, cultural activities, supplementary schools, literacy programmes and much more.

 It was the winner of Outstanding Contribution to London Lifestyle at the London Lifestyle Awards in 2010.
-In the same year, the charity allocated a record amount in grants (£1.6 million), supporting 84,000 children and young people across London where "you're never more than one mile away from a project supported by Help a Capital Child".
+In the same year, the charity allocated a record amount in grants (£1.6 million), supporting 84,000 children and young people across London.

 Help a Capital Child was launched as the main charity of the Capital Network.
-The first annual event took place from 14 to 16 October 2011 with sister station LBC 97.3 also adopting the charity appeal.
+The first annual event took place from 14 to 16 October 2011 with sister station LBC also adopting the charity appeal.